-Reviewing PC components can sometimes be a demoralising business.
+Reviewing PC components can be a demoralising business.
 For all the game-changing new technologies offering tangible performance boosts to your gaming rig there are always the dry, nothing-to-see-here, barely iterative releases.
-Guess where Intel’s new Kaby Lake-based Core i7 7700K sits...
+Guess where Intel’s Kaby Lake-based Core i7 7700K sits...

 The 7700K isn’t the best processor around - check out our pick of the best CPUs for gaming right now.

-The top-end Kaby Lake chip is such a depressing slice of silicon because, despite how resolutely unimpressive an upgrade it is, the Core i7 7700K is still the most advanced desktop CPU you can buy right now.
+The top-end Kaby Lake chip is a depressing slice of silicon because, despite how resolutely unimpressive an upgrade it is, the Core i7 7700K is still the most advanced desktop CPU you can buy right now.
 It’s as good as the 7th Gen Core architecture gets until we see Kaby Lake-X towards the end of this year, but compared with the 6th Gen Skylake chips there’s little new here to get excited about.
 Sigh.

 Click on the quick links below to jump to your favourite category.
 I likes benchmarks, me… ooh, look at the graphs on that.